 Every year in Pedasí, a community situated on the Azuero peninsula, a picturesque and traditional parade of ox-carts is held, representing the beauty and the folcloric culture of Azuero.
 In this charming, provincial festival various groups prepare little performances, with women dressed in gorgeous skirts embroidered by hand with an indescribable delicacy, oxen pulling colorful carts through the streets, music groups playing the cheerful percussion rhythms and much more, allowing for an authentic experience.

-In 2018, the cart of the Pro Eco Azuero was inspired by the profound interaction existing between the human being in Azuero and the surrounding nature.
+In 2018, the cart of the Azuero Eco Foundation was inspired by the profound interaction existing between the human being in Azuero and the surrounding nature.
 It also represents the farmers of Azuero who take pride and joy in their traditions and culture which have been inherited from generation to generation.
 Over time, they have slowly learnt about the importance of conserving the biodiversity of the fauna and flora surrounding them, which constitute a necessary part of their daily activities.
-Having said that, the cart is a vivid image of the Pro Eco Azuero’s reforestation and conservation goals.
+Having said that, the cart is a vivid image of the Azuero Eco Foundation’s reforestation and conservation goals.

 Poem: The human amidst nature